itcentralng/connected-frontend/README.md

 By partnering both information providers and citizens on one cohesive platform, ConnectED could virtually extend the reach of institutional messaging far beyond what traditional in-person community outreach allows.

-**_Note:_** We used render to host both our frontend and backend.
-Due to render's transient data policy for free accounts, our SQLite database is lost when our service runs down due to inactivity.
-For that reason our project is best run on a paid account or on localhost.

 ## Tools used

 **Cohere and Langchain:** Our large language model through Langchain to give personalized responses